moto-browser/moto/README.md

 ## Short-Term Goals

 Experimenting with implementing features to see what a more developed, user-focused browser for Servo could look like.
-These inclulde things like:
+These include things like:

 - Favorites/Bookmarks
 - History